Attribute (programming): Rules and typing

 Picture file formats (for example JPEG, PNG and BMP) are not decoded using the same operations (however similar the images look — these are all graphics data formats).
 Similarly, a programming language does not use the same operations to evaluate a floating point typed number and typed long integers.

 For example, in computer graphics, line objects can have attributes such as thickness (with real values), color (with descriptive values such as brown or green or values defined in a certain color model, such as RGB), dashing attributes, etc. A circle object can be defined in similar attributes plus an origin and radius.

 In reference to computer systems, attributes are defined particularly for read or write attributes for specific read or write.

 Attribute usage

 If the element in question could be considered a property (CUSTOMER_NAME) of another entity (let's say CUSTOMER), the element can have zero or more attributes (properties) of its own (CUSTOMER_NAME is of TYPE = "KINDOFTEXT").

+C

+C introduced attributes in C23, following that of C++11.